JGarnica22/PSlab/Single_cell_RNAseq_analysis/READme.md

 ## Workflows
 If you are beginning with raw base call (BCL) files, the Cell Ranger workflow starts with demultiplexing the BCL files for each flowcell directory with `cellranger mkfastq`.
 If you are beginning with FASTQ files that have already been demultiplexed, you can jump right to `cellranger count`.

 The exact steps of the workflow vary depending on how many samples, GEM wells, and flowcells you have.
 In general, samples processed in the same flowcell (sequencing in parellel) can be converted using `cellranger mkfastq` all together.
-Afterwards, `cellranger count` need to run for all the files (FASTQ files
-)for each sample and GEM (only one sample run in different GEM would need independent `cellranger count`).
-Finally, provided that you run more than one `cellraner count` analysis, you need to run cellraner aggr to normalize to the same sequencing depth and recomptuting the feature-barcdoe matrices in order to analyse combinedly the data.
+Afterwards, `cellranger count` needs to be run for all the files (FASTQ files) for each sample and GEM (only one sample run in different GEM would need independent `cellranger count`).
+Finally, provided that you run more than one `cellraner count` analysis, you need to run `cellranger aggr` to normalize to the same sequencing depth and recomptuting the feature-barcdoe matrices in order to analyse combinedly the data.

-Moreover, `cellranger reanalyze` takes feature-barcode matrices produced by cellranger count or cellranger aggr and reruns the dimensionality reduction, clustering, and gene expression algorithms using tunable parameter settings.
+Moreover, `cellranger reanalyze` takes feature-barcode matrices produced by `cellranger count` or `cellranger aggr` and reruns the dimensionality reduction, clustering, and gene expression algorithms using tunable parameter settings.

-For more information visit [cellranger website](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger).
+For more information visit [Cellranger Website](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger).

 ## Cellranger count :triangular_ruler:
 ### FASTQ files names
-The first thing for running `cellranger count` is localize and check the names of your FASTQ files.
-It is essential that files names are in this format, otherwise pipeline will not recognize them:
+The first thing for running `cellranger count` is to localize and check the names of your FASTQ files.
+It is essential that file names are in this format, otherwise pipeline will not recognize them:

 **[Sample Name]_S1_L00[Lane Number]_[Read Type]_001.fastq.gz**